 Our Club, which was formed in 1975, operates a welcoming, fair and inclusive approach where all abilities can take part in athletics.
 Everyone is treated with respect and we strive to create an atmosphere that encourages all athletes to reach their potential.
 As well as working towards individual goals athletes have the opportunity to compete as an individual and as part of a team.
 This encourages the development of team spirit and creates a nurturing and supportive environment where athletes help each other.

-The Club is based at Middlesbrough Sports Village and in the Spring and Summer months training sessions take place there.
+The Club is based in the Middlesbrough Sports Village and in the Spring and Summer months training sessions take place there.
 Training in the winter months can take place at other venues depending on the group.
-Young athletes under the age of thirteen years follow a multi-disciplinary approach consisting of running, jumps and throws.
-The Club uses the UKA 365 Programme to ensure that youngsters develop their skills in a way appropriate to their age.
-After thirteen years of age athletes work with specialist coaches giving them the opportunity to hone their skills in a particular discipline.
-Coaches all follow UKA courses giving them a coaching licence awarded by UKA and are also subjected to DBS checks.
+Young athletes under the age of thirteen years follow a multi-disciplinary approach consisting of running, jumps, and throws.
+The Club uses the UKA 365 program to ensure that youngsters develop their skills in a way appropriate to their age.
+After thirteen years of age, athletes work with specialist coaches giving them the opportunity to hone their skills in a particular discipline.
+Coaches all follow UKA courses giving them a coaching license awarded by UKA and also subject to DBS checks.

 We would love to welcome you as a member of Middlesbrough AC (Mandale).